 MEDIA AWARD (JOINT WINNERS): Monique Schafter and NT News

-Monique Schafter is a Walkley Award winning journalist and documentary filmmaker.
+Monique Schafter is a Walkley Award-winning journalist and documentary filmmaker.
 She has interviewed icons such as Academy Award winner Jodie Foster, Russian feminist punk collective Pussy Riot and rock legend Iggy Pop, and has sought out the voices of young asylum seekers, LGBTQI warriors, indigenous trailblazers, and an assortment of everyday heroes with fascinating stories.
-Monique received the Honour Award for her powerful profile on Peter ‘Bon’ Bonsall-Boone and his fight to expunge a second historical homosexual conviction dating back to the 1950s, which later helped to clear Bon’s name just days before he passed away in May earlier this year.
-The story, which aired on The Link on the ABC is just one of Monique’s many outstanding reports that brought LGBTI issues to the fore on the national broadcaster.
+Monique received the Honour Award for her powerful profile on Peter ‘Bon’ Bonsall-Boone and his fight to expunge a second historical homosexual conviction dating back to the 1950s, which later helped to clear Bon’s name just days before he passed away in May 2017.
+The story, which aired on The Link on the ABC, is just one of Monique’s many outstanding reports that brought LGBTI issues to the fore on the national broadcaster.

 Serving the people of the Northern Territory for more than 60 years, the NT News allows Territorians to escape the daily grind by being informed and also enjoy the lighter side of life.
 The NT News has been recognised for actively campaigning the Federal Government to abandon the postal survey and legislate for marriage equality in a full front page – the first major state/territory newspaper to do so.
 It was seen by an estimated 2 million viewers on social media in 24 hours and became the most retweeted front page in Australia’s history.
 The print edition, distributed across vast swathes in the Northern Territory and its neighbouring islands, delivered the message of equality to some of the country’s most remote communities.

 Picture: Monique Schafter with Sarah Harris.
 Photo: Deep Field Photography

 PRESIDENT’S AWARD: David Cooper and The Kirby Institute